joshsj/final-year-project/docs/Project Specification.md

 convenience.
 For example, providing notifications to users when entering a job location.

-RendezVous also offers integration with client systems to register employees and forward check-in data, enabling automated payroll for example.

 ## Project Aims

 - Allow on-location workers to: